The History of Lisell

 The Rat’s Club

 The exile of Baeren Torunn created a great deal of civil unrest among the bridge rats.
-Many viewed Baeren and his exploits as a true hero of the common people and thought that the trial and his subsequent exile was engineering to demoralize the bridge residents, who had steadily been gaining power for the past decade.
-A group of bridge rats, who called themselves the Rat’s Club, began defacing civic property and create civil unrest in Baeren’s name.
+Many viewed Baeren and his exploits as a true hero of the common people and thought that the trial and his subsequent exile was engineered to demoralize the bridge residents, who had steadily been gaining power for the past decade.
+A group of bridge rats, who called themselves the Rat’s Club, began defacing civic property and creating civil unrest in Baeren’s name.

-After several months, a deal was struck between the nobility and the common folk allowing them limited voting rights and representation in parliament.
+After several months, a deal was struck between the nobility and the common folk, allowing them limited voting rights and representation in parliament.
 In a symbolic demonstration of compromise, in AF530 (1 year ago), Baeren Torunn was court marshalled in absentia.
-The jury, which was composed of 7 commoners, 4 merchants, and 3 nobles unanimously found him guilty of dereliction of duty and dishonorably discharged him from the Lisellan Army but found him not guilty of High Treason.
+The jury, which was composed of 7 commoners, 4 merchants, and 3 nobles unanimously found him guilty of dereliction of duty and dishonorably discharged him from the Lisellan Army but found him not guilty of high treason.